openjdk/leyden/README.md

 1000 ms to start-up with the JDK main-line, it takes only 255 ms to start up when all the current set of Leyden optimizations are enabled.

-The benchmark results are collected with `make bench` in the following directories:
+The benchmark results are collected with `make bench` in the following directories under [test/hotspot/jtreg/premain](test/hotspot/jtreg/premain):

 - `helidon-quickstart-se`
 - `micronaut-first-app`